Android-for-Python/Android-for-Python-Users/README.md

 # App Permissions

 Android restricts access to many features.
 An app must declare the permissions it requires.
 There are two different declarations, manifest and user.
 User permissions are a subset of manifest permissions.

 The [full list of permissions](https://developer.android.com/reference/android/Manifest.permission) is documented by Google.
 In general you must research the permissions needed by your app, resist the temptation to blindly guess.

+Note: starting with Android api 33 the names of the shared storage permissions changed.
+[See](#storage-permissions).

 ## Manifest permissions